 In 2017, the California Geographic Alliance is hosting an exciting statewide mapping showcase and competition that encourages middle (4th-8th grade) and high school (9th-12th grade) students to harness the power of Geographic Information Systems and get connected with their state by producing an online map that focuses on stories, issues, or ideas that are important to them.

 Click here to see a map of schools registered for the competition.

-An illustrious panel of eleven judges (read more about them here) has stepped forward to evaluate and rank the student entries, so we are all set for an exciting competition.
+An illustrious panel of eleven judges (read more about them here) has stepped forward to evaluate and rank the student entries.
 Thank you to all of our volunteer judges!